 Since abnormally high hematocrit values can pose serious health problems, this article will analyze the correlation between red blood cell count and various medical conditions such as obstructive sleep apnea syndrome, erythrocytosis caused by testosterone replacement therapy and why people should be careful when donating blood more than once a year.

-It is important to also know the red cell distribution width (RDW) which is a laboratory measuring system that analyzes the size of red blood cells.
+It is important to also know the red cell distribution width (RDW), which is a laboratory measuring system that analyzes the size of red blood cells.
 Doctors frequently examine the RDW to determine the causes of anemia and to gain more insights about the severity of different cardiovascular diseases.

-Platelets are cytoplasm fragments that quickly react when bleeding is detected in the body.
-They help in the coagulation process to prevent infection and to initiate the healing process.
+Platelets are cytoplasmic fragments that quickly react when bleeding is detected in the body.
+They help in the coagulation process to prevent infection and initiate the healing process.
 The mean platelet volume (MPV) is a way of measuring the size of the platelets.
 Both these terms, RDW and MPV, will be used to examine the link between obstructive sleep apnea syndrome and high hematocrit values.

 Obstructive sleep apnea syndrome (OSAS), red blood cells and high hematocrit values